 Examines and explores the various social problems in American society and how they affect and are affected by societal attitudes.
-Theoretical perspectives will be applied to such problems as poverty, substance abuse, violence, sexism, racism, ageism, environmental problems and terrorism.
-Service learning may be incorporated.
+Theoretical perspectives will be applied to such problems as poverty, substance abuse, violence, sexism, racism, ageism, environmental problems and terrorism..